Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/autogen/index.md

 ## Development Approach with Simulink and AMDC

-The figure below shows the Simulink + AMDC workflow.
-The Simulink + AMDC workflow separates control development into two domains:
+The figure below shows the Simulink + AMDC workflow, which separates control development into two domains:

 - **Design domain (Simulink):**
   The control algorithm is developed and validated using a graphical model.